huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 	</App>

 > #### Creating your own GraphicsTheme
+TODO: Concider moving to Styling and resources chapter

 It is possible to *extend* `GraphicsTheme` to specify specific look and feels for controls like `Slider` and `Button`.